 Like the rest of the merino wool shirts in this review, this long underwear product performs above average in breathability.
 Give credit for this advantage to the superior warmth-to-weight ratio of this fabric over synthetics.
 This allows a top of equal warmth to be made of thinner material and predictably breathe better.
-This base layer scored a tiny bit higher than the Smartwool NTS Mid 250, but not as well as the Under Armour Base 4.0.

 Comfort and Fit

 We were less than impressed, though, with the sleeves and torso.
 We didn't enjoy the constant adjustments that accompanied any movements we made in this shirt.
 Pulling down the sleeves over our wrists, or the shirt bottom over our bellies, shouldn't be a constant chore with a quality base layer.
-There were several better-fitting models in this review, including the warm Arc'teryx Rho AR and the top scoring SmartWool NTS 250.

 For a better fit in the sleeves and torso, you might want to consider sizing up.
 However, the chest area won't be as tight if you do this, which would, unfortunately, have a negative effect on this top's warmth and fit.

-The snug fit in the chest and under arms of the Icebreaker model didn't lend itself to layering on top of other layers.
+The snug fit in the chest and underarms of the Icebreaker model didn't lend itself to layering on top of other layers.
 When we tried, it bunched up the first layers in the armpits and restricted mobility, as well as adding discomfort.
 It did perform well in the traditional base layer sense.
 Jackets and mid-layers on top of this shirt were no problem at all.

 The Icebreaker Oasis performed above-average in key metrics for base layers, namely breathability, drying speed, and comfort.
-However, the designed shortness in the sleeves and torso let to mild frustration as we continuously readjusted this top.
+However, the designed shortness of the sleeves and torso let to mild frustration as we continuously readjusted this top.
 We liked this product, but it wouldn't be our first option in the long underwear marketplace.